did-app/www/docs/tokens/index.md

 ### Site tokens

-A site token identifies your site with Kno.
+A site token identifies your site with DID.
 This token is not secret and can be safely used in the front end.

 ### API tokens

-An API token is used to authenticate requests to the Kno API.
+An API token is used to authenticate requests to the DID API.
 **This must be stored securely and used only on the server.**

 ### Authentication tokens